nitzan-shaked/hammerspoon-config/README.md

 I have a vague idea of expanding this functionality to help with screen recordings, a-la Mouseposé.

-### Highlight-Mouse-Clicks (WIP)
+### Highlight-Mouse-Clicks

-When activated, mouse clicks provide visual feedback in the form a circle around the mouse cursor; the circle remains visible as long as the mouse button remains pressed.
-The circle is black for a left click and white for a right click.
+When activated, mouse clicks provide visual feedback in the form a circle around the mouse cursor; the circle remains visible as long as the mouse button remains pressed, and collapses into the mouse cursor when the mouse button is released.
+The circle is yellow for a left click and purple for a right click.

 The module is programmatically activated and deactivated by invoking the module's `start()` and `stop()` functions.

 The imagined use-case is as a visual aid for presentations / screen recordings.

-**WIP:** this is really a basic attempt, and I imagine future iterations will include some animation, high-contrast colors, more configuration, etc.

-### Key-Castr
+### Key-Castr (WIP)

 a-la the excellent [Key-Castr](https://github.com/keycastr/keycastr), but with: